Timbavati Game Reserve

 The Timbavati is home to a number of luxury Safari lodges that cater to local and international tourists, helping to bring a thriving tourism economy to the region and promoting employment within the reserve and in the neighbouring communities.

-The reserve also finances an outreach project, called the Timbavati Foundation, that runs a series of programmes to help neighbouring communities in ways such as providing boreholes, promoting sustainable vegetable farming as well as offering and supporting environmental awareness programmes for the children in local schools.
+The Timbavati game reserve prices is also an outreach project, called the Timbavati Foundation, which runs a series of programmes to help neighbouring communities in ways such as providing boreholes, promoting sustainable vegetable farming as well and offering and supporting environmental awareness programmes for children in local schools.

 The White Lions of the Timbavati